Note: make sure you download Adobe XI (11.0.02) of Adobe Reader to fill in the form: http://get.adobe.com/reader/

 General Application Procedures

-Please follow the steps listed below in completing this application form:
+Please follow the steps listed to complete this application:

 - The application is required of all degree-seeking students, regardless of whether you are interested in part-time or full-time studies.